digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/swap-extension.rst

 The floating leg depends on a reference rate, which is defined by the *referenceRateId* variable.
 The value of the reference rate is observed at the beginning of each payment period.

-The *issuerPaysFix* variable is used to specify whether the issuer pays the fix or the floating leg.
+The *ownerReceivesFix* variable is used to specify whether a holding owner of this instrument receives the fix or the floating leg.
 This is not needed for bonds, because the regular payments are always in one direction (from the issuer to the holder).
-However, in the case of a swap with two counterparties A and B, we need the *issuerPaysFix* variable to specify who pays fix and who pays floating.
-In this example, the issuer pays the floating leg.
+However, in the case of a swap with two counterparties A and B, we need the *ownerReceivesFix* variable to specify who receives fix and who receives floating.
+In this example, the holding owner receives the floating leg.

 Just as for bonds, we can use these variables to create a :ref:`PeriodicSchedule <constr-daml-finance-interface-types-date-schedule-periodicschedule-99705>`: